 Then set the range to highlights.
 This will just allow the tool to work on the highlighted areas of the eyes, leaving the darker areas alone, which gives a more natural overall end result.

-Set the exposure as low as you can, I normally use a setting of 3.
-This means that you won’t overdo it (set it to 100% and see what happens!), but if you want to increase the effect, you can simply “left click” again and again to add to the effect little by little.
+Set the exposure as low as you can, I normally use a setting of 3%.
+This means that you won't overdo it.
+Set it to 100% and see what happens!
+However, if you want to increase the effect, you can simply "left click" and brush again and again to add to the effect little by little.

 Now, select the brush size menu and set the hardness to "0" or zero.
 This will automatically select a soft edged brush.
 This helps to blend the alterations in, again giving a more natural look.
 You can also select the brush manually by using the drop down menu and choosing a "fuzzy" brush.